-Soma is a medication that doctors prescribe for treating muscle pain and discomfort.
+Soma is a drug that doctors prescribe for muscle pain and discomfort.
 It has sedative effects and can be habit-forming.
-Doctors recommend taking Soma for short periods to avoid dependence on the drug.
+Therefore, doctors recommend taking it for short periods to avoid dependence.

-Soma is also a drug that some people can take recreationally.
+Soma is also a medication that some people can take recreationally.
 It has sedative effects and alters the activity between brain neurons and the spinal cord.

 This article looks at Soma, its uses, side effects, and interactions with other drugs.
 It also advises on avoiding dependence and answers some frequently asked questions.